 The teen falls into darkness and feels unaware.
 Their instincts will never come to replace the lost autopilot.
 This uncertainty, which we later call consciousness or awareness, becomes the permanent state of the psyche.
 Despite its permanence, it is merely a state of transition and thus devoid of all the security and happiness we expect from life.
 The culmination of everything turns out to be a mere bubble.

-Please note that it is questionable whether animal consciousness can be called “consciousness” at all because, instead, it is a lack of consciousness.
+It is questionable whether animal consciousness can be called “consciousness” because, instead, it is a lack of consciousness.
 But since there are no standard terms, let it be called consciousness.
-In practice, however, animal consciousness lacks all the mechanisms by which a child built the safe world necessary for survival.
+In practice, however, animal consciousness lacks all the mechanisms by which a child builds the safe world necessary for survival.
 After all, an adult does not even need such safety.

-Since state consciousness is just a mistake, all things of human interest are, of course, due to animal consciousness.
-Where state consciousness is just narrow and self-contained, animal consciousness in many ways knows no boundaries.
+Since state consciousness is just a mistake, all things of real human interest are due to animal consciousness.
+Where state consciousness is just narrow and self-contained, animal consciousness, in many ways, knows no boundaries.
 Mystical experiences alone have shown that even our highest cultural creations, such as languages, are utterly useless in describing reality.
 Animal consciousness escapes all attempts at explanation.
 It is essential to understand that the purpose of children’s psychic mechanisms is not to give an accurate picture of the world but to protect the child at the expense of distorting reality.

 Mystical consciousness reaches out to the animal world

 Animal consciousness should also be the actual mind of an adult, but in the case of modern humans, this is only partially realized (i.e. with mystics).
 The contents of animal consciousness are hard to formulate clearly, but we can still say something about it.
-W. T. Stace has described experiences from different times and different cultures in his book Mysticism and Philosophy.
-In this state, the mechanisms of consciousness, i.e., volition, cognition, and memory, cease to function.
+In his book MYSTICISM AND PHILOSOPHY, W. T. Stace has described experiences from different times and cultures.
+In this state, the mechanisms of consciousness, i.e., volition, cognition, and memory, cease functioning.
 Now at the end of adolescence, they have accomplished their mission.
 Second, sensory-modifying mechanisms stop working, and sensory stimuli will be experienced directly and uncensored, or “as such”.
-At the same time, childhood hypersensitivity disappears and, for example, smell, taste and visual senses become sharper.
+At the same time, childhood hypersensitivity disappears, such as smell, taste and visual senses becoming sharper.
 Third, the tendency to perceive forms, shapes, and characters, such as recognizing faces, disappears.
 Also, the sequence of dots appears no longer as a line.
 Instead of the whole, the details look more attractive.
 Fourth, ethical or moral attitudes disappear, and previously dirty, ugly and broken things take on a strange, exciting and friendly character.
-A man also cuts relationships with parents.
+A man also cuts relationships with his parents.
 The consciousness that used to shape all these things has disappeared—so it has not changed or evolved; it has only fulfilled its mission.

-Human consciousness, considered a particular hallmark of excellence and uniqueness, is a trivial and meaningless transition that in itself explains absolutely nothing about modern humans and their psyche.
-If we define man as a whole by an only passing property, it will inevitably skew the picture.
+Everyday consciousness, considered a hallmark of human excellence and uniqueness, is a trivial and meaningless transition explaining absolutely nothing about modern humans and their psyche.
+If we define man as a whole by only passing property, it will inevitably skew the picture.
 No matter how unpleasant it may seem, we must see ourselves as mentally unfinished animals.